 Adama Wines: A part of the Bosman Adama Group, this majority Black-owned wine company is also 30% owned by women.

 Bayede: Offers a vast array of wines that are sourced from throughout the Cape Winelands, including Stellenbosch, Robertson, Franschhoek and Paarl.

-Blouvlei Wines: At this brand from Mont du Toit Cellar, employees have ownership stake and a direct interest in the sale of the wines.
+Blouvlei Wines: At this brand from Mont du Toit Cellar, employees have an ownership stake and direct interest in the sale of the wines.